Who are the men that pick for scraps amongst the ruins at the end of history?

 That's not exactly putting the American public.

-It just sounds like some country first.
+It does sound like some country first.

-It's very definitely some country being put first.
+Yeah, well, it's very definitely some country being put first.

 I mean, that's mental.